 As part of Meaningful Use 3, FHIR is emerging as the new standard for EHR interoperability.
 FHIR aims to eliminate some of the implementation issues that have commonly led to difficulties in working with HL7 solutions in the past.
 As a result, behavior is consistent between EHRs, with little or no customization required on our side.

 The lightweight, granular and flexible nature of FHIR means that connectivity can be achieved with minimal effort on the part of the customer.
 No VPNs are required, as message transport will usually be over HTTPS.
 Of course, this standard is new and evolving, but we’re working with it today and actively engaged in the community in its development.

 Many EHRs have developed their own proprietary APIs, allowing them to work alongside 3rd party applications.
 Whilst distinct to each EHR, this integration route offers an efficient and reliable solution, with increased flexibility that fits the needs of our customers.

-Typically, we partner with EHRs to utilize their APIs, through programs such as athenahealth’s More Disruption Please (MDP) and Allscripts Developer Program (ADP).
+Typically, we partner with EHRs to utilize their APIs, through programs such as More Disruption Please (MDP) with athenahealth and Allscripts Developer Program (ADP).
 Whilst each integration is unique, we generally use APIs with similar functionality for calling up orders and patient demographics, as well as saving results.
 If you’re an Allscripts client, you can read more details on our partnership here.